 Don’t actively try to get your baby to breastfeed for longer than 15-20 minutes at a time.
 If she’s not responding, let her sleep and try again in an hour.

 Long sessions of trying will just wear her out and is usually very frustrating for you.

 - Mittens on her hands – babies hands are a very important part of their feeding behaviors.
 She needs to be able to get to them.

 - Tight swaddling – your baby needs to be able to move around.
 Skin to skin is best.

 Do you feel ready for your first day of breastfeeding?
 What questions do you have after reading this?
 Leave a comment below and I will respond.

-Download my breastfeeding log for the first month.
+Download my breastfeeding log.
 Make sure your baby is breastfeeding often enough!
 Keep track of what is important.